samflattery/github-practice/INSTRUCTIONS.md

 ```
 git branch -D feature-branch
 ```
 There's nothing wrong with having it around, but it will clutter other output unnecessarily.
-Once that's done, you're ready to check out a new branch and start work on a new feature!
+Once that's done, you're ready to start a new branch and start work on a new feature!